Understanding Ayahuasca vs. Kava | Botanic Tonics

 Additionally, common physical responses to ayahuasca include diarrhea and vomiting.
 Although these side effects are considered normal, they can be harmful to the body, making it essential that this beverage is only ingested in the presence of a shaman.
 Western health practitioners are still wary of the DMT compound found in ayahuasca, and some advise against its consumption.

 Alternatively, kava is considered a safe and enjoyable supplement.
 Its most notable side effect is that it has the potential to interact with other drugs and cause liver damage.
 For this reason, it’s always a good idea to consult a health practitioner and do your research before adding this plant compound to your diet.
+Also, make sure you are consuming Kava responsibly.

 Modern Uses and Scientific Discoveries